samora/ng-launchpad/README.md

   However the files are not minified and compressed.
 * No support for CoffeeScript... yet.

-`ng-launchpad` is a little simpler than `ngBoilerplate` on purpose, yet keeps the same ideas.
+`ng-launchpad` is a simpler than `ngBoilerplate` on purpose, yet keeps the same ideas.

 ## Features